hgroman/Live-ScoredSkies/README.md

-# Sky
+# Live-Scored Skies

 *Where visual landscapes meet musical emotion.
 A creative sanctuary for drone footage and orchestral composition.*

 ## Creative Philosophy

-Sky is not mere project management—it's a creative ecosystem where breathtaking aerial vistas and emotional musical compositions merge into cohesive artistic experiences.
+Live-Scored Skies is not mere project management—it's a creative ecosystem where breathtaking aerial vistas and emotional musical compositions merge into cohesive artistic experiences.
 My philosophy is simple yet profound:

 > The emotional resonance between a landscape and its musical interpretation creates something greater than either element alone.